 The issues faced by education providers due to Covid-19 have been severe.
-Apprenticeship starts have collapsed, income has been lost and many colleges have battled technological issues, with a high number of FE students unable to access online learning.
+Apprenticeship starts have collapsed, income has been lost and many colleges have battled technological issues, with a high number of further education (FE) students unable to access online learning.
 Colleges have had to adapt instantly to government guidance, taking on the burden of additional costs for PPE and cleaning, alongside rolling out whole scale Covid-19 testing of students and staff.
 The impact of coronavirus on student (and staff) mental health and wellbeing is high.
-In addition.
-FE institutions have reported significant skills gaps from those entering in 2020/21, due to the time lost in education during the initial lockdown.
+In addition, FE institutions have reported significant skills gaps from those entering in 2020/21 and 2021/22, due to the time lost in education during the lockdowns.
 The effects of coronavirus on the education landscape will last for years to come.